pratas/kestrel/README.md

 # kestrel
-compression of genomic sequences from FASTQ files
+A compression method to filter FASTQ reads by relative similarity